 Purpose: Provides a bursary grant for post-high school education for the dependent children, as defined by the church’s pension and group insurance plans, of active members of the order of ministry and recognized designated lay ministers in The United Church of Canada.

-To apply: Applications are made through the Conference personnel minister.
+To apply: Applications are made through the regional council pastoral relations minister.

 Fund for Visiting Ministry Personnel during a Sabbatical